apache/incubator-kie-kogito-examples/dmn-quarkus-example/README.md

 ## Test DMN Model using Maven

-Validate the functionality of DMN models before deploying them into a production environment by defining test scenarios in KIE Kogito editor.
+Validate the functionality of DMN models before deploying them into a production environment by defining test scenarios in  Test Scenario Editor.

 To define test scenarios you need to create a .scesim file inside your project and link it to the DMN model you want to be tested.
 Run all Test Scenarios, executing: